pombase/website/frontend/src/docs/faq/how-can-i-find-significant-shared-go-annotations-for-genes-in-a-list.md

 -   Genes in your list that have annotations but do not map to the slim
 -   Genes in your list that have no annotations

-A few other enrichment tools are described on the GO Consortium's [GO Enrichment Analysis](http://geneontology.org/page/go-enrichment-analysis)page.
+A few other enrichment tools are described on the GO Consortium's [GO Enrichment Analysis](http://geneontology.org/page/go-enrichment-analysis) page.
 If you choose one of these, we recommend that you only use an enrichment tool that allows you to upload a background set representing the genes used in your experiment.
 Even if you regard the whole genome as the